-Globe battles virus as cases multiply outside China
+World battles virus epidemic as cases multiply outside China

 “We would like to be cautious so that the coronavirus will not spread,” said the Rev. Victorino Cueto, rector of the National Shrine of our Mother of Perpetual Help in Manila in the Philippines.

 Major gatherings were eyed warily, with organizers scrambling to respond in the face of the epidemic.
-Looming largest of all are the Olympic games, whose opening ceremonies are scheduled for July 24 in Tokyo.
+Looming largest of all are the Olympic Games, whose opening ceremonies are scheduled for July 24 in Tokyo.
 A member of the International Olympic Committee, Richard Pound, sounded alarms a day earlier, saying the virus could force a cancellation of the games.
-The Japanese government, in turn, gave mixed signals, insisting they would go forward yet urging that sports events now be curtailed.
+The Japanese government, in turn, gave mixed signals, insisting they would go forward yet urging that sports events be curtailed for now.

 Prime Minister Shinzo Abe called for major sports and cultural events in the coming two weeks to be canceled or postponed to stem further infections.
 Meanwhile, the top government spokesman said Olympics preparations would proceed and the games would go on as planned.